Skip to content

 • For Employers: YTD figures are crucial for preparing accurate payroll reports, complying with tax regulations, and providing clear information on employee earnings and deductions.

-YTD figures are typically displayed on each pay stub, offering a running total of how much has been earned and deducted over the year.
+Each paystub typically shows YTD figures, summarizing the employee’s earnings and deductions for the year.
 This data is critical during tax season or when applying for loans, as it gives a clear and verified account of income and deductions.

 YTD and Pay Stubs